Sussumu/My-Bookmarks/README.md

 [Eloquent Javascript](http://eloquentjavascript.net) - interactive online book about Javascript, has snippets of code to test and awesome explanations.

+### Utils

+[Loading.io](http://loading.io) - customize and download loading icons for free

+[Fa2PNG](http://fa2png.io/) - convert and download Fonts Awesome icons as images

+[JsonLint](http://jsonlint.com) - checks and validates Json code

+[GeoJSON.io](http://geojson.io) - create GeoJSON features format to use on maps by drawing directly on the map

 ### Other

 [Html5 reference](http://html5doctor.com/element-index/) - quick reference for the new Html5 elements